NBISweden/workshop-reproducible-research/docs/conda.md

 * List your environments (do you remember the command?).
 * Activate `project_old` and check the Bowtie2 version (`bowtie2 --version`).
 * Activate `project_a` again and check the Bowtie2 version.

-* Let's try to remove an installed package from the active environment:
+* Now let's try to remove an installed package from the active environment:

 ```
 conda remove sra-tools